OpenID Connect (OIDC) Bearer token authentication

 </html>

-Provider Endpoint configuration
+Provider endpoint configuration

-OIDC service
+An OIDC service

-(JWK) set and possibly UserInfo
+(JWK) set, and possibly UserInfo

 and introspection endpoint addresses.